 - Customer – a customer who made the order;

-- Shipping Method – a choose shipping method;
+- Shipping Method – a chosen shipping method;

 - Products – products in the order;

-- Action – you can view, remove, or pack each order here.
+- Action – you can view or prepare each order from here.

 After choosing an order on the Packing screen, you get the following picture:

-As you can see, the order is described in closest details.
-Pack all products and specify the packed qty of each item from the order.
+As you can see, the order is described in the closest details.
+Next, you can pack all products and specify the packed qty of each item from the order.
 Their status will be changed to “Packed”.
-Hit the “Commit Packing” button and you will see the following screen:
+Then, hit the “Commit Packing” button and you will see the following screen:

-You can download a packing list, a packing slip, or an invoice.
-Besides, it is possible to add tracking number or skip tracking.
+You can download a packing list, a packing slip, and invoice.
+Besides, it is possible to add a tracking number or skip tracking.

-As for other steps, Picking does not work in the demo, Download PDFs allows you to get all invoices in a single document, and the “Flush Shipped Orders” button has quite a self-explanatory name.
+As for other steps, Download PDFs allows you to get all invoices in a single document, while the “Flush Shipped Orders” button has quite a self-explanatory name.

 Another element of the Order Preparation section is Shipping Label Templates.
 In the demo of Embedded ERP, this page contains an empty grid.

-To add a new template, you should specify the general information first: enter a template name and choose its status, type, and associated shipping methods.
+To add a new template, first, specify the general information: enter a template name and choose its status, type, website, and associated shipping methods.